Whimsy Stick

 Training jumping away without a replacement behavior

 You cannot remove a behavior without replacing it.
-So if the dog has no trained alternative response to excitement, the arousal will find another release point.
-For example, jumping, mouthing, spinning, barking, or some combination.
-In fact, the sit-for-greeting is not optional decoration.
-Specifically, it is the behavioral replacement that makes the protocol structurally complete.
-By contrast, we do not ask the dog to suppress excitement.
-In short, the dog expresses excitement through a specific, trained behavior.
-That behavior happens to be incompatible with jumping.
+If the dog has no trained alternative response to excitement, the arousal will find another release point: jumping, mouthing, spinning, barking, or some combination.
+The sit-for-greeting is not optional decoration.
+It is the behavioral replacement that makes the protocol structurally complete.
+The dog is not asked to suppress excitement-they express it through a specific trained behavior that happens to be incompatible with jumping.

 When jumping crosses into concerning territory

-Standard jumping is high arousal with no threat intent.
-That looks like a soft body, wiggly, fast recovery when corrected, no growling or stiffening.
-By contrast, concerning jumping involves a stiff body during or before the jump.
-Plus growling paired with physical contact, snapping at faces, or escalation when the jump is blocked.
-So if any of these are present, get a professional in-person assessment.
-Apply no home training protocol until that assessment is done.
+Standard jumping is high arousal with no threat intent: soft body, wiggly, fast recovery when corrected, no growling or stiffening.
+Concerning jumping involves a stiff body during or before the jump, growling paired with physical contact, snapping at faces, or escalation when the jump is blocked.
+If any of these are present, get a professional in-person assessment before applying any home training protocol.

 The Guest Arrival Protocol: Step by Step